JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 <header class = "exercise-header">Exercise 2:</header><p>
 ```

-In the above exercise, we rewrote the pseudocode to the actual Julia code.
+In the previous exercise, we rewrote pseudocode to actual Julia code.
 However, the resulting code is not written in the best possible way.
-In this exercise, we will try to improve the central part of the code, i.e., the inner loop.
-Try to write a function that replaces the inner loop in the code from the exercise above.
+This exercise will improve the central part of the code: the inner loop.
+Write a function which replaces the inner loop in the code from the exercise above.
 Use the following function definition

 ```julia
 function juliaset(z, c, R, N)